 It used to be that “subcompact” denoted a cheap, stripped-to-the-basics econobox whose only attraction was price—and maybe fuel economy.
 That kind of subcompact is almost extinct.
-Most now come standard with a host of features that weren’t even offered in the segment ten years ago, accompanied in some cases by surprising levels of refinement and available amenities.
+Today’s subcompact cars now come standard with a host of features that weren’t even offered in the segment ten years ago, accompanied in some cases by surprising levels of refinement and available amenities.

-Though the added comfort and convenience features mean these cars are a bit more expensive than they used to be, they are still among the most affordable vehicles on the road.
-The lowest-priced subcompact starts at about $13,000 including destination charge, and most start in the $14,000–$15,000 range.
+Though the added comfort and convenience features mean these cars are a bit more expensive than they used to be, they are still the most affordable new vehicles on the road.
+The lowest priced subcompact—the manual-transmission Chevrolet Spark—starts at under $14,000, and the rest start in the $15,000–$16,000 range.

 Though the low-buck vehicles in the subcompact class are typically last in line to receive cutting-edge technology features, a number of important safety features have trickled down to this segment in recent years.
 As required by law, rearview backup cameras are now standard in virtually all vehicles as of 2018, and antiskid systems have been mandated since 2012.
 The cars in this class also include front-side airbags and curtain-side airbags (also important safety features), and forward collision warning systems with automatic emergency braking are now offered across the category as well.